nkannapadi101/Discharge-Prototype/README.md

 Execution logs including de-identified data, system prompt, user prompt, additional information and generated results are recorded in `log.txt`.
 Check this file for detailed run information and troubleshooting.
 Note that we use different logging code fore experiement(`prompts.ipynb`) and actual generator (`prompt_generator.py`)

 ## Experiments
-We used prompts.ipynb to experiment with different 3 different Zero-shot propmting strategies, running 5 experiments for each data points.
+We used prompts.ipynb to experiment with different 3 different Zero-shot prompting strategies, running 5 experiments for each data points.
 (60 files in total) Experiments results are organized in the `experiment/` folder in json format.

 ## Evaluation
 The quantative analysis conducted using GPT-4o are store in `evaluation/` directory.
 The folder contains evaluation individual evaluation results stored in json file and unified evaluation results saved in `evaluations.csv`.